Face coverings and community expectations

 Information Technology support

-Iowa State’s IT professionals have been working with colleagues across campus to support various COVID-19 response and planning efforts:
+Iowa State’s IT professionals worked with colleagues across campus to support various COVID-19 response and planning efforts:

-- Working with the ISUCard Office to enable student uploading of photos for ID cards
+- Worked with the ISUCard Office to enable student uploading of photos for ID cards

 - Created a centralized database of campus PPE inventory